edhowland/viper/README.md

 Use Option as Meta key checked
 Make sure the  option is checked.
 Exit the dialog by pressing the Escape key.

+In addition, you should also add the Page Up and Page Down keys to the keys table.
+Set them to output the following text when pressed.

+- PageUp : Esc [5~
+- PageDown : Esc [6~

+Alternatively, you can press Shift plus PageUp or Shift plus PageDown to get the same effect temporarily.

 ## Contributing